ovinc/aquasol/README.md

 Inverse and other property functions
 ------------------------------------

-Based on the functions above, some inverse properties are also provided:
+Based on the functions above, some inverse and other properties are also provided:

 - `dewpoint()`
+- `kelvin_pressure()`
 - `kelvin_radius()`
 - `kelvin_humidity()`